EternityForest/EmberOS/README.md

 * Makes sure avahi, exfat-utils, and other random stuff you probably want is installed
 * Runs kaithem as root on port 8002(That's the kaithem module, you can easily swap this for some other control system)
 * Makes /boot and / read-only
+* Installs squid-deb-proxy-client to fetch updates from the LAN
+* sets everything up for a realtime clock, just add dtoverlay
+* Enables SSH, I2C, and SPI
+* allows full configuration of SSH via the sketch partition

 * Does NOT make the NTFS partition /sketch read only.
 You have to do that one yourself if you want it.